GW190521 as a merger of Proca stars: a potential new vector boson of $8.7 \times 10^{-13}$ eV

 While BBHs lose around $7\%$ of their mass to GWs, head-on mergers radiate only $\sim 0.1\%$ of it, leading to much lower distance estimates, and consequently, to much larger source-frame masses.
-Consequently, whereas the LVC model reports a distance of $d_L\sim 5.3^{+2.4}_{-2.6}$ Gpc \cite{GW190521D}, the PHOCs scenario yields $d_L = 571^{+348}_{-181}$ Mpc, a distance similar to that of GW150914 \cite{Abbott:2016blz}.
-This leads to a source-frame final-mass estimate of $\sim 231^{+13}_{-17}\,M_\odot$, $62\%$ larger than the $142^{+28}_{-16}\, M_\odot$ reported by the LVC.
+Whereas the LVC reports a luminosity distance of $d_L\sim 5.3^{+2.4}_{-2.6}$ Gpc \cite{GW190521D}, our PHOCs scenario yields $d_L = 571^{+348}_{-181}$ Mpc, similar to GW150914 \cite{Abbott:2016blz}.
+Consequently, we estimate a source-frame final mass of $\sim 231^{+13}_{-17}\,M_\odot$, $62\%$ larger than the $142^{+28}_{-16}\, M_\odot$ reported by the LVC.
 The lower distance estimate handicaps the PHOC model with respect to the BBH one if an uniform distribution of sources in the Universe is assumed.
 Nonetheless, Table~\ref{tab:logb1} reports a $\log{\cal{B}}^{\text{PHOC}}_{\text{BBH}} \sim 0.8$, slightly favouring the PHOC model.
-Relaxing this assumption, leads to an increased $\log{\cal{B}}^{\text{PHOC}}_{\text{BBH}} \sim 3.4$ (see Supplementary Table~\ref{tab:logb} for a full description of results using this alternative prior).
-The evidence favouring the PHOC model is accompanied by a sensibly larger value of the log-likelihood, i.e., a better fit to the data.
-In addition, generically spinning BBHs span a significantly larger parameter space than our PHOC waveforms, which can penalise the former model via the Occam penalty.
-While we explored several simplifications of the BBH model, as removing spin precession and removing large mass-ratios from the explored parameter space, none of these leads to a statistical preference for the BBH model (for a detailed description, please see Methods).
-We therefore conclude that, however exotic, the PHOC scenario is slightly preferred despite being intrinsically disfavoured by our standard source-distribution prior. \\
+Relaxing this assumption leads to an increased $\log{\cal{B}}^{\text{PHOC}}_{\text{BBH}} \sim 3.4$ (see Supplementary Material Table I for further details when using this alternative prior).
+The evidence for the PHOC model is accompanied by a better fit to the data.
+In addition, BBHs span a significantly larger parameter space that may penalise this model.
+While we explored several simplifications of the BBH model (see Supplementary Material), no statistical preference for the BBH scenario was obtained.
+We therefore conclude that, however exotic, the PHOC scenario is slightly preferred despite being intrinsically disfavoured by our standard source-distribution prior.

+Unlike BBH signals \cite{maggiore2008gravitational}, head-on ones are not dominated by the quadrupole $(\ell,m)=(2,\pm2)$ modes but have a co-dominant $(2,0)$ mode \cite{anninos1995head,palenzuela2007head}.
+By repeating our analysis removing the $(2,0)$ from our waveforms, we obtain $\log{\cal{B}}^{(2,0)}_{\text{No} (2,0)}=0.6$ in favour of its presence in the signal.
+The asymmetries introduced by this mode also allow us to constrain the azimuthal angle $\varphi$ describing the projection of the line-of-sight onto the collision plane, normal to the final spin.
+We estimate $\varphi = 0.65^{+0.86}_{-0.54}$ rad measured from the collision axis, in the direction of any of the two spins (see Supplementary Material, which includes references \cite{Graff:2015bba,CalderonBustillo:2018zuq,CalderonBustillo:2019wwe,Chatziioannou:2019dsz,LIGOScientific:2020stg}).
+This is, we restrict $\varphi$ to the first and third quadrant of the collision plane, towards where the trajectories of both stars are curved due to frame-dragging.
+To the best of our knowledge, this is the first time such measurement is performed.